Using Navigation, you can queue up user-defined waypoints and your robot will move to them in the order that you specify.

 Finally, configure whatever rover you have as a wheeled model of base, bringing the motion produced by these motors together on one platform:

-Make sure to select each of your right and left motors as Right Motors and Left Motors and set the wheel circumference and width of each of the wheels the motors are attached to.
+Make sure to select each of your right and left motors as right and left, as well as set the wheel_circumference_mm and width_mm of each of the wheels the motors are attached to.

 Configure the frame system for this wheeled base so that the navigation service knows where it is in relation to the movement sensor.

-Click on Add frame on the Config tab, and, if your movement sensor is mounted on top of the rover like ours is, set Orientation’s Z to 1 and Th to 90.
+If your movement sensor is mounted on top of the rover like ours is, set Orientation’s third input field, Z, to 1 and its fourth input field, theta, to 90.

 Be sure to wire the board to the encoders and motors on your base matching this configuration.